 3.3 Summarize your story

-No one has enough time in the day to learn an entire story of a nonprofit.
-So, in 3-5 sentences, explain what you do, why you work toward the cause, how you started doing it, and what you’ve accomplished.
+No one has enough time in the day to learn the entire story of a nonprofit.
+So, in three to five sentences, explain what you do, why you do it, how you started doing it, and what you’ve accomplished.

 For example: “Our company was founded in XZY year.
 Since then, we’ve done XYZ.
 We’re now looking to accomplish XYZ.”

-Now is not the time to be vague.
-Get straight to the point: what do you need, and why?
+Get straight to the point: what do you need and why?
 If you crafted your email with the past three tips, you shouldn’t need anything more than the point.

-For example, if you’re a pet rescue, you might say: “We’re looking to raise $50,000 in order to provide chemotherapy to dogs.”
+For example, if you’re a pet rescue, you might say: “We’re looking to raise $25,000 to provide life-saving surgeries for dogs.”